Gillian Hart, University of Berkeley

 'An analytically sound, comprehensive treatment of the planning process in the Eastern Cape that gives the reader a case study and general insights about how and why development programmes fail.
 Not to be missed.'

-John Weeks, School of African and Oriental Studies
+John Weeks, School for Oriental

 'A fascinating account of the policy process in a developing country.
 The author’s “insider” perspective gives the analysis a particular originality and depth of understanding.
 Useful for undergraduate and postgraduate students of political economy and development.'